spring-guides/gs-securing-web/README.md

 ... app starts up ...
 ```

 Once the application starts up, point your browser to http://localhost:8080.
-You should be greeted by the home page:
+You should see the home page:

 ![The application's home page](images/home.png)

-When you click on the link, it should attempt to take you to the greeting page at `/hello`.
-But because that page is secured and you have not yet logged in, it will instead take you to the login page:
+When you click on the link, it attempts to take you to the greeting page at `/hello`.
+But because that page is secured and you have not yet logged in, it takes you to the login page:

 ![The login page](images/login.png)

-At the login page, you can sign in as the test user by entering "user" and "password" for the username and password fields, respectively.
-Once you submit the login form, you'll be authenticated and then taken to the greeting page:
+At the login page, sign in as the test user by entering "user" and "password" for the username and password fields, respectively.
+Once you submit the login form, you are authenticated and then taken to the greeting page:

 ![The secured greeting page](images/greeting.png)

-If you decide to click on the "logout" link, your authentication will be revoked and you'll be taken back to the home page where you'll need to login again before seeing the greeting page.
+If you click on the "logout" link, your authentication is revoked, and you are returned to the home page where you'll need to log in again before seeing the greeting page.

 Summary
 -------